Washington and Georgetown Railroad Car House

-The Washington and Georgetown Railroad Car House, also known as the Navy Yard Car Barn, or Blue Castle, is an historic building, located at 770 M Street, Southeast, Washington, D.C.
+The Washington and Georgetown Railroad Car House, also known as the Navy Yard Car Barn, or Blue Castle, is a historic building, located at 770 M Street, Southeast, Washington, D.C.

 Architecture

 The Romanesque Revival building was designed by Walter C. Root in 1891.
 The most distinctive features are on the southeast facade, including towers that mimic a medieval castle.
 The building was enlarged in 1909 to fill the western half of the block with a one-story addition that is not as stylistically ornate, but mimics the original design.

 History

 The car barn was one of four facilities designed by Root for the Washington and Georgetown Railroad when it was planning an expansion of its cable car service in the 1890s.
 The Navy Yard was the terminus of a cable car route that ran up 8th Street to Pennsylvania Avenue, continuing to Georgetown.
 The car barn was used to turn around the cars and ready them for their next trip across the city.

 The railway was acquired by the Capital Traction Company in 1895, and after a fire destroyed the main powerhouse in 1897, the cable cars were replaced with electric. in the electric car era, the barn was primarily used for storage, and it was expanded for this purpose in 1909.

 Streetcar service in DC ended in 1962, and several of the retired streetcars were stored in the Navy Yard Car Barn.
 The tracks leading into the car barn were paved over in 1963, whereupon the building was used as a bus garage.
 The building was later sold, was leased by the United States Department of Labor and was used to store records until the mid-1970s.
 The building was then abandoned.

 The National Park Service added the building to the National Register of Historic Places (NRHP) on November 14, 2006.
 It is only Washington and Georgetown Railroad Company building to survive the cable car era, which was one of the reasons that the NPS decided to add it to the NHRP.